-The DROP plan is found in Sections 2-87.1 of the Lauderhill City Code.
-In order to be eligible for the DROP, an employee must have reached the necessary years of service and age to receive early or normal retirement.
+The DROP is found in Sections 2-87.1 of the Lauderhill City Code.
+In order to be eligible for the DROP, an employee must have reached the necessary years of service and age to receive normal retirement.
+Effective June 29, 2020, members with at least 15 years of credited service as of July 1, 2020, may enter the DROP at any time after attaining age 50.

 Once an employee elects DROP participation, the retirement benefits are calculated as if the employee had actually retired.
-Average final compensation is determined based on the DROP date as if it was the last day of employment.
-The benefit is calculated using the credited service earned as of the DROP date.
+Final monthly compensation is determined based on the DROP date as if it was the last day of employment.
+The benefit is calculated using the credited service earned as of the DROP date and by calculating a member's average monthly rate of earnable compensation from the City during the 5 best years out of the last 10 years of employment.

-Beginning on the first day of the month following the DROP date, the employee will receive credit into his or her DROP account for the amount of the monthly retirement benefit.
-For the purpose of determining benefits for a Tier Once DROP participant, the value of a member's pensionable accrued holiday/incentive, vacation and sick time, as of April 28, 2014, will be included based on the member's rate of pay as of the earlier of the date he/she enters the DROP or September 30, 2014, provided that he/she maintains said leave at the time he/she enters the DROP.
+Beginning on the first day of the month following the DROP date, the employee will receive credit into their DROP account for the amount of the monthly retirement benefit.
+For the purpose of determining benefits for a Tier One DROP participant, the value of a member's pensionable accrued holiday/incentive, vacation and sick time, as of April 28, 2014, will be included based on the member's rate of pay as of September 30, 2014.